section-engineering-education/engineering-education/content/articles/implementing-flask-api-using-linked-list/index.md

 Performing the payload request `get_all_users_descending()`, `get_all_users_descending()`, and `get_user()` is easier as we just only specify the routes and select the `GET` request and send.
 This performs the logic implemented in each function.

-The `get_all_users_descending` fetch the users in descending order and `get_all_users_ascending` perform the same in ascending order.
+The `get_all_users_descending` fetches the users in descending order and `get_all_users_ascending` perform the same in ascending order.

 The `get_user()` returns the payload of that particular `id` specified.
 The `delete_user()` deletes a user with the specified ID passed.

 For example if you want to delete a user with the ID of 3, you pass `http://127.0.0.1:5000/user/3` with the `DELETE` request and send.
 If you check it in the DB Browser it won't be available.

 ### Conclusion
-To recap on what this article has covered, we first introduce what Flask is and a few reasons why it is most preferred.We then got a better understanding of what linked lists are and implemented some of its use-cases.
+To recap on what this article has covered, we first introduced what Flask is and a few reasons why it is most preferred.We then got a better understanding of what linked lists are and implemented some of its use-cases.

-Afterwards we implemented the Flask API by first going through a basic Flask script and adding models and routes to it.
+Afterwards, we implemented the Flask API by first going through a basic Flask script and adding models and routes to it.
 Finally, we implemented the core API endpoints using the LinkedList class.

 We later tested the endpoints created with Postman and used DB Browser for SQLite to visually check our database tables.